2 min read

 Peace built on shrinking is just silence wearing perfume.

-This is what my freedom sounds like— even though I’m still learning how to live in it.
+This is what freedom looks like— even when you’re still learning how to live in it.

-And it didn’t happen overnight, either.
+My escape didn’t happen overnight.
 In fact, it came in small trades.
-At first, it sounded like a little of my laughter for a little of his calm.
+At first, it sounded like a little of my laughter for a little of their calm.
 Then it became a little of my truth for a little less tension in the room.

-Back then I didn’t have the words to negotiate— mostly because I was too busy surviving.
-He called my silence love.
-But me– I called it exactly what it was: trading my voice for peace.
+You see, I didn’t have the words to negotiate back then — mostly because I was too busy surviving.
+And of course, my silence was framed as love.
+But I called it exactly what it was: trading my voice for peace.

 But we all know that peace built on shrinking is just silence wearing perfume.

-Sleep fled, appetite vanished, my voice even splintered into whispers.
-But what I didn’t know back then is that each symptom was a flare— and the flares were all trying to warn me that the system I was in was not safe.
+And what I know now is that each symptom was a flare — and the flares were all trying to warn me that the systems I was in were not safe.

-One night, I stopped managing his weather.
+One night, I stopped managing other people’s weather.
 And in that moment I started listening to my own breath instead.

 Was it trembling?